rfi — community sdk-rfi, community, ide skills

 Ideal Agent Persona

-Capabilities Granted for rfi MCP Server
+Capabilities Granted for rfi

 Retrieving policy-relevant forecasting questions

-Analyzing crowd probabilities for predictive modeling
+Analyzing aggregated crowd probabilities for data-driven decision making

 !
 Prerequisites & Limits